Believe in the Stars

 "Believe in the Stars" is the second episode of the third season of the American television comedy series 30 Rock.
 The 38th overall episode of the series was written by executive producer Robert Carlock and directed by series producer Don Scardino.
 The episode originally aired on NBC in the United States on November 6, 2008.
 Guest stars in this episode include Remy Auberjonois, Todd Buonopane, Raven Goodwin, and Oprah Winfrey.

 The episode's plot concerns a feud between Tracy Jordan (Tracy Morgan) and Jenna Maroney (Jane Krakowski) over royalties from Tracy's pornographic video game Gorgasm: The Legend of Dong Slayer.
 Liz Lemon (Tina Fey) attempts to settle the fight with the help of Oprah Winfrey, whom she meets on a return flight from Chicago.
 Meanwhile, NBC page Kenneth Parcell (Jack McBrayer) is stung by the revelation that most events from the 2008 Summer Olympics were staged to boost America's image and NBC's ratings.
 Jack Donaghy (Alec Baldwin) attempts to break Kenneth of his moral absolutism.

 "Believe in the Stars" received generally positive reception from television critics, with Neal Justin of the Star Tribune concluding it was "the most brilliant episode in the series' history".
 According to the Nielsen ratings system, the episode was watched by 8.0 million households during its original broadcast, and received a 3.9 rating/9 share among viewers in the 18–49 demographic.

-On June 22, 2020, it was revealed that this was one of three episodes being pulled from syndication and repeats due to the scene of Jenna wearing blackface.
+In 2020 "Believe in the Stars" was one of three episodes being pulled from syndication and repeats due to the scene of Jenna wearing blackface.